 The technology is here and throughout this website, we explain how it works, and the powerful economic and environmental benefits.
 While State and National leadership leaves a lot to be desired in this major initiative (which truly should be a national effort, of the same order as the Space Race), we are excited and energized that the grassroots growth of solar is fast, and rapidly growing, thanks to conscientious, and financially-savvy solar enthusiasts throughout Northern New England.

 Lucky for all of us, there is hope.
 The Solar Household (or business) is a tangible, affordable, and logical option for New Englanders eager to take advantage of our sunny resource.

 Consider the home above, a solar powered household that runs fully on the abundant energy of the sun.
 While a fully 100% renewable household is not an immediately viable option for everyone, we can all take tangible steps towards lessening our impact through solar technologies.

 Combining the benefits of year-round reliable solar energy, the efficiency of heating and cooling pumps, and the savings of solar backup storage, the 100% Renewable Household (or 90%, or even 60%) is a real possibility for homes and businesses today.

 At ReVision Energy we have helped hundreds of customers complete the transition to living fully off of the sun’s power and more on the path to doing just that.
 So, whether you are just Solar Curious or already a committed Solar Champion, on your merry way to making the switch to the solar power, there are plenty of options available.
 Plus, the solar professionals at ReVision are ready to advise you.

 This guide provides some general information about what going solar looks like, but everyone’s situation is different.
 Legislation and incentives differ from state to state, nor are any two houses the same.

-Want to know more about your individual situation?
-Start your unique solar journey with a free Solar Evaluation to see what options are available to you and which ones make the most sense.
+Reach out to our expert Solar Advisor team and start your unique solar journey with a Solar Site Evaluation to see what options are available to you.